 I find beauty in everything, even on the most God-awful darkest of days I can still give thanks.

 We all have something to share that will give value to other people’s lives.
 Often it’s our stories of overcoming pain, loss and suffering.
 I love hearing people’s stories.
 They inspire me.

 I feel at my best when I am on top of things.

 My last 50 years hasn’t been without its heartache and disappointments but I have to say I have more to celebrate than to complain about.
 I’m feeling optimistic about this whole 50 thing.
 I think life is only going to get better.
 Hell, I’m closer to retirement than I was at 40.
 So HELLO 50!!
-I’m gonna roll into the second half of the century with a pop of some champagne and a little partying up (of whatever we are to do allowed these days).
+I’m gonna roll into the second half of the century with a pop of some champagne.

 Also in celebration of my 50th birthday is my new release of Diamond in the Rough, Agents of Angels Book One.
 It is a Young Adult dark fantasy series with the heroine being a kick-ass half-angel teen with a bad attitude who needs to confront her own demons before she can fight the real ones hunting her and her friends.
 It is Constantine meets Shadow Hunters.
 Book Two of the trilogy is coming out later this summer! #AgentsofAngels